 All the colours of the rainbow flash before my eyes.
 The sound of the waves, squawking seagulls and housewives’ banter assault my ears.
 The smell of fish fills my nostrils and the taste of salt is on my tongue, as I head for sensory overload at Tanji fish market in The Gambia, West Africa.

 Where to look?
 What to photograph?
-How to capture this exciting, noisy, wonderful place?
+How to capture this exciting, noisy, smelly, wonderful place?

 Buying fish by the wheelbarrow!

-While some made it clear that they didn’t want to be photographed others were only to happy to pose for my camera.
+While some made it clear that they didn’t want to be photographed others were only too happy to pose for my camera.

 Below, a common site in The Gambia as women go about their daily life’s with their little ones strapped to their back.

 Visiting a fishing village in The Gambia is included in the Rough Guide book, Make the most of your time on Earth, 1,00 ultimate travel experiences.
 They refer to the village of Sanyang but what they describe is the fishing village at Tanji.